 Delving into dungeons and tombs will often leave the adventurers wounded and exhausted.
 Pressing on without resting is not possible.
 Sooner or later, the adventurers must slow down, eat, sleep and tend their wounds.

 - Camp setup

 - Break camp

-The players objective on the camp setup is to get as many action points they can by using their adventurers' resources, skills and traits.
-During the setup the players will decide how this camp will be set.
+The player objective in camp setup is to get as many action points they can by using their adventurers' resources, skills and traits.
+During the setup, the players will decide how this camp will be set.

-- Add 1 actions if the adventurers are camping in a dry and stable place.
+- Add 1 action if the adventurers are camping in a dry and stable place.